Class maps for visualizing classification results: Logistic regression

-If we predict its class as 1 when $\hpi_i>0.5$ and as 0 when $\hpi_i \leqslant 0.5$ the decision rule is very similar to the rule \eqref{eq:SvmRule} of SVM.
-For our level dissimilarity we can simply take

-which is already in the $[0,1]$ range, with the same interpretation as in the other sections.
-Since \eqref{eq:logisticLD} is a kind of absolute residual we do not claim any originality here.
+Unlike the SVM with two classes, here the posterior probabilities follow directly from the statistical model.
+Formulas \eqref{eq:MAP}--\eqref{eq:PAC} are applied in exactly the same way, yielding the probability of the alternative class

-The farness measure we use depends on the dimensionality of the regressors $\bx_i$\,.
-If the dimension is low we can use the farness as in Section \ref{sec:DA} on discriminant analysis, which is based on the Mahalanobis distance.
+The $\farness$ measure we use depends on the dimensionality of the regressors $\bx_i$\,.
+If the regressors are continuous and low-dimensional we can use the $\farness$ as in Section \ref{sec:DA} on discriminant analysis, which is based on the Mahalanobis distance.
 We have the choice between estimating a single $\bhSigma$ for both classes as in linear DA, or separate $\bhSigma_0$ and $\bhSigma_1$ as in quadratic DA.

-In either case the farness is invariant to affine transformations of the $\bx_i$\,, just like the $\hpi_i$ of logistic regression itself and therefore also the level dissimilarity $\LD(i)$.
-Note that for linear regression we recover the outlier map of \cite{Rousseeuw:Diagnostic}, later extended to multivariate regression \citep{Rousseeuw:MCDreg}.
+Note that for multiple {\it linear} regression we can replace \eqref{eq:logisticPAC} by the residual $y_i - \hy_i$ and plot it versus the Mahalanobis distance relative to a robust covariance matrix of the $\bx_i$\,, yielding the outlier map of \cite{Rousseeuw:Diagnostic}, later extended to multivariate regression \citep{Rousseeuw:MCDreg}.

-When the $\bx_i$ are high dimensional one may prefer to run sparse logistic regression, for instance using the \textsf{R}-package \texttt{glmnet} \citep{glmnet_package}.
-Since sparse logistic regression does not have the affine invariance property we can then compute farness as in Section \ref{sec:SVM} on support vector machines.
+When the $\bx_i$ are high dimensional it is less likely that the covariance matrices of the classes are well-conditioned, and then one can compute $\farness$ as in Section~\ref{sec:SVM} on support vector machines.
+Note that in that situation one may prefer to run sparse logistic regression, for instance using the \textsf{R}-package \texttt{glmnet} \citep{glmnet_package}, after which \eqref{eq:logisticPAC} can be applied.